adpirz/clarify-backend/README.md

 ./manage.py migrate
 ```

-The final step is to load the Django models by running the following command:
+The final step is to load the Django models by running the following command.

 ```
 ./manage.py pull_models_from_sis